-INCLUDED: All employees of the CITY OF DORAL in the following classifications: police lieutenant.
+INCLUDED: All employees of the CITY OF DORAL in the following classifications: police officer and police sergeant.

-EXCLUDED: All other employees of the CITY OF DORAL and excluding specifically the following classifications: Chief of Police, Deputy Chief of Police, major, captain, police officer, police sergeant, any other officer assigned to conduct internal affairs investigations on a full-time basis, and all other City employees.
+EXCLUDED: All other employees of the CITY OF DORAL and excluding specifically the following classifications: Chief of Police, lieutenants, any other officer assigned to conduct internal affairs investigations on a full-time basis, and all other City employees.